Friend of the Court

 IV-D services are provided by the FOC and the Prosecutor in Michigan.
 To receive IV-D services the parent can complete the Verified Statement and IV-D Application Form obtained from the FOC office, Prosecuting Attorney's office or a DHHS support specialist.

-The IV-D system can provide assistance with:
+The IV-D program can provide assistance with:

 - Establishment of a child support order